-- 1 tablespoon dry breadcrumbs
+- 1 tablespoon dried breadcrumbs

-- 1-2 tablespoons vegetable oil or melted butter for brushing the pastry layers
+- 2-3 tablespoons vegetable oil or melted butter for brushing the pastry layers

 - icing sugar

-Separate the eggs.
+- Separate the eggs.
 Beat the egg whites until stiff.
 Add 1 tablespoon of the sugar and continue beating until the egg whites are stiff and glossy.

-Carefully fold the noodles into this mixture.
+- Carefully fold the noodles into this mixture.
 Fold in the egg whites as well.
 Taste and see if you need more sugar.

-Cut the pastry sheets to fit the baking dish.
+- Cut the pastry sheets to fit the baking dish.
 If using yufka pastry place one sheet of pastry into the prepared baking dish.
 Brush with some of the oil or melted butter and cover with another pastry sheet.
 Repeat with the 3rd yufka sheet.

-If using filo pastry, follow the same procedure but layer 5 filo pastry sheets instead of 3.
+- If using filo pastry, follow the same procedure but layer 5 filo pastry sheets instead of 3.

 - Brush the top of the pastry with some oil or butter as well and bake the pie for about 45 minutes or until golden and set.

-Serve warm or at room temperature and dust the pie with icing sugar if you wish.
+- Serve warm or at room temperature and dust the pie with icing sugar if you wish.
 The pie can be reheated in the oven.

 Puff pastry can also be used.
-In this case you will only need one sheet of puff pastry for the bottom layer and one for the upper layer.
+In this case, you will only need one sheet of puff pastry for the bottom layer and one for the upper layer.